 Keep an eye on your internet connectivity and make sure there aren't any issues with that.
 If you are downloading apps using your mobile data, check to see if you have sufficient data balance to complete your download.

-Maintain enough storage space
+Check external storage space

 The problems might occur because the phone uses an SD card.
 You can resolve this by either removing the card for a short while or by changing the default storage to phone.
 You should do this after you make sure that there is enough internal memory.
 In order to do this, go to Settings > Storage on your phone and then depending on the available option choose Internal Memory.